bagl0025/The-Bazaar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-E-Commerce website using the MERN stack. ....more
+We are an innovatively slick e-commerce website developed using the MERN stack.
+Quality and Service are the foundations of our vision.
+Come visit us today to see only the goodest of goods!

 # Table of Contents